AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 ---
-title: Working with rich text | AEM Headless
+title: Using rich text with AEM Headless
 description: Learn to author content and embed referenced content using a multi-line rich text editor with Adobe Experience Manager Content Fragments, and how rich text is delivered by AEM's GraphQL APIs as JSON to be consumed by headless applications.
 version: Cloud Service
 doc-type: article